sjoerdvankreel/firefly-synth-2/static/Manual.md

 Shows a plot of the last tweaked module.<br/>
 For example this can be an oscilloscope, filter frequency response, waveshaper response or others, depending on the module being shown.

+## CV-Only Modules
+These have no GUI and no user-controllable parameters, they just provide CV outputs for use in the matrix.

+### MIDI

+Mirrors incoming MIDI events.

+#### CV Outputs

+* Mod Wheel
+* Pitch Bend
+* 128 CC parameters

 ## Main section
 This is the primary screen for patch design.<br/>
 It contains all parameters for oscillators, filters, effects, envelopes and LFOs as well as all audio routing controls and high-level parameters like microtuning and portamento controls.